Jill writes abstracts of academic and technical books for the Protoview database. She holds a bachelors degree in

 Minoxidil is the only product clinically proven to slow hair loss and promote hair growth.
 My doctor recommended it when I pointed out my hair loss during an annual exam.
 Minoxidil worked well for me—it did stop my hair from falling out.
 So why am I currently not using it?
 Rogaine doesn't help add volume to the individual hairs whereas both the Nioxin and Paul Mitchell systems help thicken up existing hair.

-And the main problem with Rogaine is it can promote facial hair growth.
+And the main problem with Rogaine is that it can promote facial hair growth.
 Hair is now growing on my temples where I never had hair previously, and I see more peach fuzz on my face overall.

 The best price for Rogaine is the Costco version sold under the Kirkland brand.
 I've bought it reliably through Amazon many times with no quality issues.
 The suggested dose for women is 2% due to dermatitis and itching, which has never been a problem for me.
-I used the 5% dose but only applied once daily instead of twice.
+I used the 5% dose but only applied it once daily instead of twice.

 I'm on the fence right now as to whether the Paul Mitchell line is actually as effective as Nioxin and would like to hear others' experiences.
 The good results with Paul Mitchell may have merely been the lingering benefits of the Nioxin.
 One solution moving forward may be to use a supplemental conditioner in conjunction with the Nioxin line.
-I'll update this article in a couple months, hopefully with thicker hair!
+I'll update this article in a couple of months, hopefully with thicker hair!

 Update: July 2018

 I decided to go back to using minoxidil in conjunction with the Paul Mitchell shampoo and conditioner, and my hair is looking better than it has in years.
 My hair has stopped shedding and new hairs continue to fill in my hairline.
 Plus my hair is smooth and silky.
 (The Paul Mitchell tonic definitely does not help with hair loss.)
 The Nioxin system did seem to help somewhat and would be a good option for someone wanting to thicken her hair but not experiencing true hair loss.
 However, Nioxin's supposedly color-safe products turned my medium brown hair red.